DETAILED ACTION

 Alspaugh does not explicitly disclose the following limitations; however, Badger in an analogous art for attributing purchase events between online and offline activity discloses

-identifying a common characteristic between the first event data instance characteristic and the second event data instance characteristic based at least in part on the data schema (see ¶ 18, ¶ 27-28, ¶ 52-53);
+identifying a common characteristic between the first event data instance characteristic and the second event data instance characteristic based at least in part on the data schema and based at least in part on the attribution score (see ¶ 18, ¶ 27-28, ¶ 52-53);

-linking, based at least in part on the identified common characteristic, the first event data instance and the second event data instance to create a linked list of associated event (see ¶ 28-29, ¶ 35, ¶ 38, ¶ 42, ¶ 53-54) by at least:
+linking, based at least in part on the identified common characteristic, the first event data instance and the second event data instance to create or modify a linked list of associated event (see ¶ 28-29, ¶ 35, ¶ 38, ¶ 42, ¶ 53-54).

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the system of Alspaugh to include teaching of Badger in order to gain the commonly understood benefit of such adaption, such as providing the benefit of enhancing the score computation efficiency, in turn of operational efficiency.
 Since the combination of each element merely would have performed the same function as it did separately, and one of ordinary skill in the art would have recognized that the results of the combination were predictable.